BabaYaga64/DrupalPortfolio/README.md

 1. Download a copy of the repository from GitHub.
 2. Launch a MAMP/LAMP/WAMP server and point the server to the root directory (main project folder)
+3. Open PHPMyAdmin and import database.
+(Database name: portfolio).
+Add a database user (user name: bojana password: bojana)
-3. Open browser and navigate to http://localhost:8888/
+4. Open browser and navigate to http://localhost:8888/

 ###Attn: Diane